berenvrl/js-second-project/README.md

 # Visual of the project

-Login page of the app
+preview page of the app
 ![calculator](calc.png)